tuxedocurly/wledger/docs/setup-guide.md

 * WS2812B (also known as NeoPixel)
 * SK6812

-### 🚨 Power & Safety (Important!)
+### ⚠️ Power & Safety ⚠️

 This is the most critical part of your hardware setup.

 * **DO NOT** power a long LED strip (more than 10-15 LEDs) directly from your computer's USB port or the microcontroller's 5V pin.
 This could damage your computer or your board.
-* **ALWAYS** use a separate, external 5V power supply.
+* **ALWAYS** use a separate, external 5V power supply if your WLED board does not have built-in power delivery.
 * **ALWAYS use a fuse** of the appropriate size between your power supply and your LEDs to protect from shorts and excess current draw
 * **Rule of Thumb:** A common rule is `60mA` (0.06A) per LED at full white brightness (peak power draw scenario).
 For 64 LEDs, you would need `64 * 0.06A = 3.84A`.
 A **5V 4A** power supply would be a good choice.
     * **Note:** This is probably a vast overbudgeting of the power requirement.
 The real world current draw for the "rainbow" effect on 128 LEDs in my testing setup is 1.8A.
 Peak current draw while using WLEDger was .5A with an idle draw of .2A.
+Your mileage may vary.
 * **Wiring:** Connect your external 5V power supply to the LED strip's `+5V` and `GND` inputs directly.
 Then, connect the strip's `GND` pin to your microcontroller's `GND` pin.
 Finally, connect the strip's `Data` pin to your microcontroller's data pin.

-If LED power management isn't something you feel comfortable managing yourself, I highly recommend getting a microcontroller that is build with LED control in mind, such as the [Adafruit Sparkle Motion Mini](https://www.adafruit.com/product/6160).
+If LED power management isn't something you feel comfortable managing yourself, I highly recommend getting a microcontroller that is built with LED control in mind, such as the [Adafruit Sparkle Motion Mini](https://www.adafruit.com/product/6160).
 This board comes with an ESP32 for running WLED, and is capable of delivering 5v 4A to your project.
-It's an awesome board.
+It's an *awesome* board.

 ---